idlemouse/idlemouse.github.io/source/_posts/2015-08-29-i-got-distracted.markdown

 souls creates some interesting new themes.

-A list of post I would like to write:
+A list of posts I would like to write:

 + Finish post with review of 2014 albums
 + Write a entry on current my emacs GNUS/BBDB/MSTP setup